mirsaeedi/software-tips/unit-test.md

 * A unit test is [valuable](https://enterprisecraftsmanship.com/posts/unit-test-value-proposition/) if it has the three following properties:
   * Has a high chance of catching a regression bug.
 Not all unit tests are capable of catching bugs.
 Some of them are just written to satisfy management by increasing the coverage.
   * Has a low chance of producing a false positive.
 A false positive is a situation where your test suite raises a false alarm: indicates an error, whereas, in reality, everything works fine.
-It happens when tests are non-deterministic or are coupled to implementation details, e.g. excess use of mocks.
+It happens when tests are non-deterministic or are coupled to implementation details, e.g., excess use of mocks.
   * Provides fast feedback.

 ## Code Coverage